traviagio/NYCbucket-list/README.md

 * Chill at Chelsea piers
 * Spend a day at a co-working space (Green Spaces in TiBeCa, wasssaaap!)
 * Stop for a second and listen to the singers in the metro stations, some of them are extremely talanted.
+* Run in Central Park and finish up with some beers in Sheep Meadow (Can easily turn into a beer run as well.)
 * Get lost in Brooklyn